LavaMoat/tss-snap/README.md

 This is because `rust-toolchain` specifies an overriding cargo version of `nightly-2021-08-12`.

 To fix this, run `cargo install --version 0.10.2 wasm-pack` again outside the current directory.

-Installation was successful usgin cargo `cargo 1.65.0-nightly (4ed54cecc 2022-08-27)`.
+Note: installation was successful using `cargo 1.65.0-nightly (4ed54cecc 2022-08-27)`.

 ## Structure